callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 Hannah had looked after Eva, when she was four, and now she is looking after my Mum as she begins her fourth year.
 There were many times my Mum told me how much she loved Hannah.
 She told me many anecdotes, and i wished I'd taken more notice of them.
 Hannah would take my Mum to Victoria Park and when she did this on a Saturday, she would go up to young Jewish boys and ask them "Bist du frum?".
 If they answered "no", Hannah would get them to take my Mum out on the lake in a boat.

-My Mum knew all of Hannah's remaining children, and she also  knew most of their children too, many of whom were about the same age as my Mum, even though they were the same generation as my Grandmother.
+My Mum knew all of Hannah's remaining children, and she also  knew most of their children too, many of whom were about the same age as my Mum, even though they were the from the generation before her.
 She would talk of visits to Abe and Rebecca, Ike and Dinah as well as Rachel.
 She always said Hyman lived in Leman Street, though he actually lived in Newnham Street, which was near by.

 ## Vashafski the thief